Thor (singer): Musical career

 He was a part of Satya Project, an R&B-Soul-Jazz band led by Marcos Sainz and Juan Galiardo.
 The band recorded their first album, Shine A Light, in Spain.
 He was able to perform as front act for David Foster at the Araneta, won an Awit Award in 2004 for Best Collaboration with Nina, and another award in 2005 for the cut Kasalanan Nga Ba?" as Best Theme Song for that year's MMFF.

 As a backing vocalist, Thor worked with several musical bands for various television shows such as Gandang Gabi Vice.

 Personal life

-He is married to non-showbiz wife Mai Dulay, with his baby boy.
+He is married to non-showbiz wife Mai Dulay, with his son, Mason.

 Dulay is a graduate of Ateneo de Davao University.

 2013: The Voice of the Philippines

 He auditioned for the first season of The Voice of the Philippines, which aired on ABS-CBN on Saturday, 15 June 2013.
 He sang "I Have Nothing" by Whitney Houston that had all four coaches offer him a place on their respective teams.
 He ultimately picked apl.de.ap to be his coach.